Walmart: China

+Walmart Supermarket shop at JianJi Commercial Center Plaza Mall at Heyuan, Guangdong.

 Walmart has joint ventures in China and several majority-owned subsidiaries.
 As of 31 October 2022, Walmart China (沃尔玛 Wò'ērmǎ) operates 369 stores under the Walmart Supercenter and Sam's Club banners.

-In February 2012, Walmart announced that the company raised its stake to 51 percent in Chinese online supermarket Yihaodian to tap rising consumer wealth and help the company offer more products.
-Walmart took full ownership in July 2015.

 In October 2016, Walmart launched the Food Safety Collaboration Center in Beijing, China.
 The goal of this investment is to collaborate with the local government, promote the use of blockchain technology in tracking pork supply in China, and enhance the transparency and safety of the food supply chain.

 In December 2021, the Chinese Communist Party's Central Commission for Discipline Inspection warned Walmart about removing products made from inputs from Xinjiang in response to the Uyghur Forced Labor Prevention Act.